The Zappos.com Bay to Breakers is the birthplace and World Championships of the Centipede Running Division.

 Centipede in Action!

-THE 105th Bay to Breakers World Centipede Running Championship Rules
+The 106th Zappos.com Bay to Breakers World Centipede Running Championship Rules

 Competition guidelines were adopted by the International Centipede Congress long, long ago and are as follows: